NasuPanda/mnemos-web/docs/TEMP_TASK_CENTER.md

 	  - Cmd+Space: Review item
 	  - Cmd+L: Review item
 - Current: Only double-click to review works
-1. [ ] Responsive Design (Improvement)
-	  1. [ ] Modal is not working well on mobile. (in what way?: For instance, I can't scroll until "Create Item" shows up.
-Modal is not blocking things as it should?)
 2. [ ] Add a calender functionality to the date display in Header
 3. [ ] Quick Stats Sidebar
 - Documented: "Finished - unreviewed item count/total item count for the day (e.g., 12/20)"